Will I be forced to leave Canada if I leave my partner?

 Your partner might threaten to have you deported from Canada if you report their abuse or if you leave them.
 Deported from Canada means being forced to leave the country.

 Important: Your partner does not have the right to have you deported.
 Only federal immigration authorities can decide to deport someone.
+They do this based on immigration law.

 Your risk of being forced to leave Canada depends on your immigration status.

-Important: A woman without immigration status experiencing family violence may be able to get a Temporary Resident Permit (TRP) from Immigration, Refugees and Citizenship Canada.
-The TRP allows a woman to live in Canada for at least 6 months while she decides what to do next.
-The TRP also allows a woman to get trauma counselling and health care benefits during that time.
-A woman can apply for a work permit at the same time as she applies for the TRP.
+The TRP allows a person to live in Canada for at least 12 months while they decide what to do next.
+The TRP also allows a person to get trauma counselling and health care benefits during that time.
+A person can apply for a work permit at the same time as they apply for the TRP.
 There is no fee for either permit.

 Canadian citizen